 I immediately began taking several 500 mg. vitamin C tablets with a lot of water and a couple crackers three or four times a day.
 I didn’t know how much I should take and hoped the amount I was taking was about right.
 What happened next made all the difference: I got a terrible toothache from an impacted dental implant.
 My face swelled.
 My vision blurred as the swelling put pressure on my optic nerve.
 The pain was extreme.

 When it became almost impossible to eat due to the pain and swelling, I decided to take 15 of the 500 mg. vitamin C three times a day with a lot of water.
-The day after I began taking the large amount of vitamin C there was improvement: I no longer felt like screaming from the pain.
+The day after I began taking the larger amount of vitamin C there was improvement: I no longer felt like screaming from the pain.
 By the third day the swelling was down and the pain was mostly a memory.
 I was, to say the least, impressed.

 Still, I was surprised to find a paper published on the internet by Dr. Thomas E. Levy saying that vitamin C would be effective against anthrax and plague used in biological warfare and comparing vitamin C to well known antibiotics.